bastibe/python-soundfile/README.rst

 In a modern Python, you can use ``pip install soundfile`` to download and install the latest release of the ``soundfile`` module and its dependencies.
-On Windows and OS X and Linux 64, this will also install the library libsndfile.
-On Linux, you need to install libsndfile using your distribution's package manager, for example ``sudo apt-get install libsndfile1``.
+On Windows (64/32) and OS X (Intel/ARM) and Linux 64, this will also install a current version of the library libsndfile.
+If you install the source module, you need to install libsndfile using your distribution's package manager, for example ``sudo apt install libsndfile1``.

 If you are running on an unusual platform or if you are using an older version of Python, you might need to install NumPy and CFFI separately,